kkumar-analytics/crime-data-pipeline/README.md

   - DAGs orchestrate the full pipeline including ingestion, dbt transformations, and data quality validation.
   - Runs can be scheduled or triggered manually.

+- **🧠 Interactive Q&A App with SQL Agent**:
+  - Combines a Large Language Model (LLM) with Snowflake SQL to enable **natural language querying** of crime data.
+  - The SQL Agent translates questions into optimized SQL queries dynamically executed on Snowflake.
+  - Enables real-time data-driven answers on crime trends, victim demographics, weapons, locations, and more.

 - **🔁 CI/CD with GitHub Actions**:
   - Automates:
     - dbt runs and tests
     - Data quality validation

 - **📊 BI Layer with Looker**:
-   - Dashboards are built using final reporting tables to deliver insights on crime trends and patterns across multiple dimensions.
+   - Dashboards built using final reporting tables deliver insights on crime trends and patterns across multiple dimensions.
    - Key reports include:
     - **Crime distribution by area and type**
     - **Victim demographics (age, sex, descent)**